 Benefits and Rights

-Historical treaties signed with the Crown (Canada) as well as other old and new legislation guarantee certain rights and benefits to Aboriginal people living in Canada.
+Treaties signed with the Crown pre-1975 as well as other old and new legislation guarantee certain rights and benefits to Aboriginal peoples living in Canada.
 Aboriginal rights are also protected in Canada's Constitution.

 What Information is Available?